 Francisco: I would say that this would definitely be our CPR values, which [stands for] being consultative, proactive, and responsive.
 So firstly, being consultative.
 I’d say that this trait of mine or the trait of Santugon leaders, we hold it very important, especially [since] the three past presidents of Santugon in the USG are all coming from the [Legislative Assembly].
 So we ensure that in every step that we make, we consult not only with the general student body but also [with] each and every sector of the students here.
 Next, being proactive.
 We make sure that we don’t wait for a concern or an issue to arise before we respond to it or before we take action.
 Lastly, being responsive and not reactive.
 We assure that we take a step back first, and reassess our plans [for] what we want to do for the student body before we actually take action so that we can properly also bridge these concerns to our administration.

-The LaSallian: Your predecessors, Alex Brotonel and Raphael Hari-Ong, ran their administration under the slogans “Make it a Reality” and “Your Genuine Lasallian Experience,” respectively.
+The LaSallian: Your predecessors, Alex Brotonel and Raphael Hari-Ong, ran their administration under the slogans “Make a Better Reality” and “Your Genuine Lasallian Experience,” respectively.
 Now, you have “Realized Lasallian Purpose.”
 What makes your mantra different?
 And what does it mean?

 Francisco: What a “Realized Lasallian Purpose”—our vision for Term 2 and 3 of AY 2024-2025—means that we want to be dedicated to empowering students in their everyday student life.
 We enter the University with certain goals, with certain dreams, and with the previous vision, “Your Genuine Lasallian Experience,” na-embrace na ng mga Lasalyano yung mga experience na ‘yun.
 But then, we were wondering, with those experiences, saan nila ia-apply ito?
 We want to bridge those experiences to [help] students have this sense of trust and assurance from the USG that we will be able to give them the resources and initiatives that they need through projects and policies, so that they can ultimately realize their purpose as Lasallians.
 Whether it may be to simply graduate, maybe their purpose is simply getting by every day, [or] maybe their purpose is working in non-governmental organizations or pursuing their advocacies, we want [the] USG to be that avenue for them to realize that purpose.